 Use your time off this Easter to explore the city's food scene.

-With restaurants, bars, markets and artisan producers hidden in every corner, Belfast city is nothing short of a foodie haven.
-Allow us to whet your appetite.
+With restaurants, markets and artisan producers hidden in every corner, Belfast city is nothing short of a foodie haven.

 Family Friendly Restaurants in Belfast